thekamilhayyat/app-glowdesk-FE/replit.md

 # Overview

-This is a salon management system called "Glowdesk" built with React, TypeScript, and Vite.
+This is a salon management system called "GlowFlowApp" built with React, TypeScript, and Vite.
 The application provides a comprehensive solution for managing salon operations including client management, staff scheduling, service offerings, appointments, and inventory tracking.
 It features a modern, responsive interface with authentication, dashboard analytics, and complete CRUD operations for all business entities.

 # Recent Changes